 Living in Bend, Oregon means saying goodbye to gridlock, concrete, and pollution.
 Use your Extra Life to shred at Mt.
 Bachelor, drag a line in the Deschutes River, hike in the wild, or perfect your game.
 Plug into adventure and community at Bend Studio!

-We are seeking a Sr. Staff Environment Artist who will contribute to the artistic vision and development of a AAA product, utilizing a combination of traditional fine art and technical art skills.
+We are seeking a Supervisor, Environment Art who will contribute to the artistic vision and development of a AAA product, utilizing a combination of traditional fine art and technical art skills.
 This is a leadership role, focused on team cohesion and career development of environment artists, as well as identifying areas of improvement and serving as a liaison to other cross-disciplinary teams.
 Must possess the ability to collaborate at a high level with a wide-range of development team members outside of direct discipline such as Directors, Designers, Technical Artists, and Programmers to achieve the highest artistic quality as they relate to the game design and within technological considerations.